The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Could not allocate space for object 'dbo.VPX_EVENT'.'VPXI_EVENT_USERNAME' in database 'VCDB' because the 'PRIMARY' filegroup is full.
 Create disk space by deleting unneeded files, dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.

-- Viewing the data Disk usage by tables report shows the
+- Viewing the Disk usage by tables report shows the

 VPX_EVENT_ARGtables utilizing the maximum space.

-- None of these troubleshooting steps resolve this issue:
+- None of these troubleshooting steps resolves this issue: